2. Getting Started Tutorial

 Important

-If you just downloaded quoFEM, but have previously used the older version of it or other SimCenter tools, it is recommended to reset the cached path values by pressing the reset button in File-Preference.
+If you just downloaded quoFEM, but have previously used the older version of it or other SimCenter tools, it is recommended to reset the cached path values by pressing the reset button in File-Preferences.

 2.2. quoFEM for a Python Model Interface